Make paella using the leftover veggies and meat or seafood from your fridge!

 Firstly, paella helps by bulking up what you have.
-So if you have a few pieces of chicken, some veg and an onion you can make a nice meal with little effort.
+So if you have a few pieces of chicken, some vegetables, and an onion you can make a nice meal with little effort.

 Secondly, paella lets you combine food that otherwise might not have gone well together, with the rice binding everything nicely.
 Finally, it makes the food into a different dish.
 Kids like to complain about having leftovers from the previous day as it is “boring”.
 By adding rice and creating a new dish it makes it more interesting.